fepfitra/fep-blog/src/content/modules/pwn/heap/fastbin_dup_into_stack.typ

 This document continues from the `fastbin_dup` example.
 It demonstrates how the double-free vulnerability can be escalated to not just allocate a chunk that is already in use, but to trick the allocator into returning a pointer to an arbitrary, controlled location—in this case, a variable on the stack.
 This is a powerful technique that can often lead directly to arbitrary code execution by overwriting return addresses or other critical stack data.

 The example code is `fastbin_dup_into_stack.c`.

+== Prerequisites
+- All prerequisites for a basic *Fastbin Double-Free*.
+- *Fake Chunk Forge*: Ability to write a valid size field at the target location (e.g., on the stack) that matches the fastbin size being used.
+- *Safe-Linking Bypass*: For glibc 2.32 and later, knowledge of the heap address is necessary to XOR the target pointer with the shifted heap address to satisfy the safe-linking check.

 == Example from `fastbin_dup_into_stack.c`